Randall Davidson(1848–1930)

 Randall Thomas Davidson, Baron Davidson of Lambeth, GCVO, PC

-The Edinburgh-born son of a Leith timber-merchant family who was chaplain to Archbishops Tait and Benson, married Tait's daughter, served as Bishop of Rochester then of Winchester before taking the see of Canterbury, held it from 1903 to 1928, and was the longest-serving Archbishop of Canterbury since the Reformation.
+The Edinburgh timber-merchant's son who was chaplain to Archbishops Tait and Benson, Bishop of Rochester and of Winchester, and Archbishop of Canterbury from 1903 to 1928, the longest-serving Archbishop of Canterbury since the Reformation.

-He was ordained deacon by Archibald Campbell Tait, then Archbishop of Canterbury, in 1874 at twenty-six, and priest in 1875.
-He served briefly as a curate at Dartford and then in 1877 was appointed Tait's resident chaplain at Lambeth Palace.
-The next twenty-six years of his career, through three successive Archbishoprics of Canterbury (Tait to 1882, Edward White Benson 1883 to 1896, Frederick Temple 1897 to 1902), were a continuous administrative-and-political apprenticeship at the political centre of the Church of England.
-He married Tait's daughter Edith in 1878 (the marriage was childless and lasted fifty-two years to his death in 1930), was appointed Dean of Windsor in 1883 and Bishop of Rochester in 1891, and translated to Winchester in 1895.
-The Winchester appointment was the English bishopric below Canterbury and brought him into the inner clerical-political circle of the late-Victorian and Edwardian episcopal establishment.
+He was ordained deacon by Archibald Campbell Tait, then Archbishop of Canterbury, in 1874, and priest in 1875.
+After a curacy at Dartford he was appointed Tait's resident chaplain at Lambeth Palace in 1877.
+The next twenty-six years, through three successive Archbishops of Canterbury, were a continuous administrative-and-political apprenticeship at the political centre of the Church of England.
+He married Tait's daughter Edith in 1878, a marriage of fifty-two years.

 Achievements